-Following Investigation, the Claimant was assessed a Level 4 30-day suspension under the Carrier's UPGRADE Discipline Policy.
-The discipline was based on the Carrier's determination that on January 8, 2001, the Claimant operated his train past a red signal and into the power switch that was lined for opposing traffic, in violation of Carrier Operating Rules.
+Following Investigation, the Claimant was assessed a Level 4 30-day suspension under the Carrier's UPGRADE Discipline policy.
+The discipline was based on the Carrier's determination that the Claimant failed to properly perform his duties as he operated his train past a red signal and through an improperly lined power switch in violation of various Carrier Rules.